charmbracelet/wishlist/README.md

 If you're using a SSH configuration file as the Wishlist configuration file, it'll try to match the hosts with the rules in the given configuration.
 Otherwise, the services will simply be added to the list.

+Run `wishlist --help` to see all the options.

 ### Using the binary